sighupio/fury-kubernetes-logging/docs/releases/unreleased.md

 > Please refer the individual release notes to get a detailed info on the
 > releases.

-## New packages: Welcome OpenSearch! 📕
+## New package: Welcome OpenSearch! 📕

-This release completely removes the Elasticsearch and Kibana stack in favor of the Opensarch cluster and OpenSearch Dashboards UI.
+This release completely removes the Elasticsearch and Kibana stack in favor of the OpenSearch cluster and OpenSearch Dashboards UI.

+## Removals: Curator and its variants 🚮

+In this major release, we removed the Curator and its variants.
+The index expiration is now managed via ISM policies on the OpenSearch cluster.

 ## Update Guide 🦮